No More Body Shaming: 5 Ways to Love Yourself and Others

 While it’s obvious that saying mean things about someone’s body is hurtful to them, it’s just as harmful to say those things to yourself.
 Focusing on your physical flaws hurts your self-esteem (how could it not?).
 Plus, those who think negatively become less outgoing and have smaller social networks compared to people who are positive about themselves.
 Ready to rid the world of body shaming?
 Here are five ways to start:

 - Stop negative self-talk.
-First things first: Cut the negative comments when looking at yourself in the mirror.
+First thing’s first: Cut the negative comments when looking at yourself in the mirror.
 The more you tell yourself that you have wimpy arms or that your belly is too big, the worse you’re going to feel.
 Be aware of your thoughts and if you say something you wouldn’t say out loud to your best friend, stop.
-Instead, focus on something you do like, like your great smile or haircut.
+Instead, focus on something you do like, like your great smile or haircut – we know you’re beautiful.

 - Look at women around you.
 Most people around you probably don’t have that supermodel figure you see in the magazines, but they’re still beautiful in their own ways.
 Don’t forget that you are, too!